Facts about Martin Landau

 Oscar-winning actor Martin Landau played sly and intelligent crooks, secret agents, businessmen, astronauts and killers in a career that lasted six decades.
 He he won a best supporting actor Oscar as a decrepit Béla Lugosi in the 1994 freak biopic Ed Wood.

 Martin Landau was born in Brooklyn in 1928.
 A talented cartoonist, he began a job with the New York Daily News at age 17, but quit a few years later to pursue acting instead.
-In 1955 he began training at the Actors Studio, and in 1957 made his Broadway debut in the play Middle of the Night.
-His movie career got a jump-start when Alfred Hitchcock cast him as Leonard, the deadly henchman to James Mason and tormentor of Cary Grant, in the 1959 thriller North By Northwest.
+He began training at the Actors Studio in 1955, and made his Broadway debut in 1957 in the play Middle of the Night.
+His movie career got a jump start when Alfred Hitchcock cast him as Leonard, the deadly henchman to James Mason and tormentor of Cary Grant, in the 1959 thriller North By Northwest.

 In the 1960s he gained television fame in the spy show Mission: Impossible, playing master of disguise Rollin Hand.
 (His wife, Barbara Bain, was a co-star.)
 He left the show in a contract dispute after three seasons (1966-69), and his career went into a funk — although he and Bain starred together in the sci-fi show Space: 1999 from 1975-77.